Test yourself against the 4 I’s to find out whether you’re doing what it takes.

 So, when you look in the mirror or evaluate the leaders inside your organization, how do you all stack up against the Four I’s of transformational leadership?
 Do part of your leaders show some, or even all, of these characteristics?
 Or do you see many more who fall short of transformational and are much more transactional?

-Again, if you want to create an organization that attracts and retains the best talent around–while also inspiring them to achieve great things–break free from the transactional mindset and find ways to think like a transformational leader does.
+Again, if you want to create an organization that attracts and retains the best talent around–while also inspiring them to achieve great things–break free from the transactional mindset and find ways to think as a transformational leader does.